 DX Streak #4

-For those new to reading about my DX streaks, a bit of an explanation is perhaps in order.
-It is simply working at least one DX station each and every day.
-The USA and Canada do not qualify as DX for the streak.
-The QSOs must be made using CW, QRP, and simple wire antennas, from my location here in the river valley town of Kittanning, PA.
-Actually to be completely accurate, there were two days (6/26/2016 and 6/28/2015) in this streak that the QSO was made from our NAQCC FD site in Chicora, PA, about 20 miles from here, but still CW/QRP/simple wire antennas.
+Although they are DXCC entities, I did not count the USA or Canada as DX for the purpose of the streak.
+Any of the other 338 current entities in the world do count plus any that may have become deleted entities during the streak.
+The DX QSOs were all made using CW, QRP, and simple wire antennas, from my location here in the river valley town of Kittanning, PA.
+Actually to be completely accurate and honest, there were two days (6/26/2016 and 6/28/2015) in this streak that the QSO was made from our NAQCC FD site in Chicora, PA, about 20 miles from here, but still CW/QRP/simple wire antennas.

 This table shows the percentage of my DX QSOs during the streak sorted by band and continent.